OscarBastardo/full-text-search/README.md

 To set the environmental variables:
 1. Run `cp .env.example .env`
-2. Verify the `.env` file variables and modify them accordingly
+2. Verify the `.env` file variables and modify the BM25 hyper parameters and scraping variables accordingly

 To scrape a website:
-1. Make sure the scraping-related variables are set to the desired values
+1. Make sure the scraping variables in the `.env` file are set to the desired values
 2. Run `yarn scrape`

 ### Run search server with Docker